Paideia is a Greek word meaning the upbringing of a child. There are many different pronunciations, but the one we use is pi-day-a.

 - The Paideia Group published three books: Paideia Proposal (1982), Paideia Problems and Possibilities (1983); and The Paideia Program (1984).
 These books sparked public interest across the country.
 By 1994 the Paideia Proposal had been translated into 6 different languages.
 In response to many requests for training, Dr. Adler formed the Paideia Associates in 1985.

 - PGI is a national not-for-profit organization with national and international members.
 Mortimer Adler is the Honorary Chairman.
 Its purpose is to monitor and guide Paideia development, foster networking and sharing of information.
 In 1992, PGI instituted the stages of development and the essential elements for a Paideia school.
 In 1993, the board issued the certification process for trainers.
-PGI conducts regional workshops, an annual national conference and on site Paideia training programs.
+Until 2003 PGI conducted regional workshops, annual national conferences and on-site Paideia training programs.
+Currently, the work of PGI is occurring under the auspices of the Augsburg Paideia Program.